 In some instances the federal government may file charges against people other than those who were directly and knowingly involved with trafficking the victim.
 Third parties who provide services traffickers often use may find themselves under investigation even if they had no idea human traffickers were using their service.
 For example, a person who rents out a house and does not live locally may have communication with the trafficker to lease the home.
 However, unless the trafficker discloses his intent to house trafficked people in the home, the homeowner would likely be completely unaware that a crime was taking place.
 In another example, a person who owns a security company might provide security equipment that is used to keep the women on the property.
 If no one is present when the company arrives to install the equipment, the company owner may be unaware of the trafficking situation.
 Nevertheless, both the homeowner and the security equipment company may be investigated by the federal government in connection with the crime.
 People who believe they may be under investigation for connection to a crime of which they had no awareness should immediately call a lawyer prior to agreeing to speak to law enforcement.

 Most people’s instincts would tell them to panic if contacted by the federal government regarding a criminal investigation.
 However, instead of panicking, it is best to call an experienced lawyer.
-Calling a Fort Lauderdale or Naples human trafficking attorney as early as possible can help people who are under investigation and those who have been formally charged avoid the risk of unnecessary self-incrimination that is often very high early in the case when people are in shock and prone to nervousness and panic.
-A federal sex crimes attorney in Naples or Fort Lauderdale can help his or her client feel more at ease by being present during all conversations with federal agents by helping the client understand what is happening and give advice regarding the most favorable way to respond at every step in the legal process.
+Calling a Fort Lauderdale human trafficking attorney as early as possible can help people who are under investigation and those who have been formally charged avoid the risk of unnecessary self-incrimination that is often very high early in the case when people are in shock and prone to nervousness and panic.
+A federal sex crimes attorney in Fort Lauderdale can help his or her client feel more at ease by being present during all conversations with federal agents by helping the client understand what is happening and give advice regarding the most favorable way to respond at every step in the legal process.